Home ResearchResearch projectsDeveloping and delivering improved climate change projections for Australia

 PROJECT 5.3: Regional climate change projections science and delivery

-We’re enhancing the functionality of the current suite of national climate change projections for existing and new users, including new analysis and communication products and updates to tools and guidance materials.
-The useability of the current projections will be supported through the provision of enhanced training and outreach activities, and tailored information and datasets to meet the needs of decision makers and stakeholders.
+We’ve enhanced the functionality of the current suite of national climate change projections for existing and new users, including new analysis and communication products and updates to tools and guidance materials.
+The useability of the current projections has been supported through the provision of enhanced training and outreach activities, and tailored information and datasets to meet the needs of decision-makers and stakeholders.
 This will ensure users are better able to integrate climate change projections into their decision-making processes, leading to enhanced climate-resilience and sustainable development across Australia.

-We’re also building the underpinning projections science and modelling capability required for a future major release of new national projections.
-This includes applying new methods and addressing knowledge gaps to advance the science and modelling capability for the future next-generation of climate change projections for Australia.
+We’ve continued to develop the underpinning projections science and modelling capability required for a future major release of new national projections.
+This has included applying new methods and addressing knowledge gaps to advance the science and modelling capability for the future next-generation of climate change projections for Australia.

-We will also facilitate and contribute to the coordination and development of plans for the delivery of a future major release of national climate change projections, bringing together key research agencies, funders and users to ensure future national projections are salient, relevant and accessible.
+We also facilitated and contributed to the coordination and development of plans for the delivery of a future major release of national climate change projections, bringing together key research agencies, funders and users to ensure future national projections are salient, relevant and accessible.

 For more information